rustytc/mutagen-source/README.md

 Like any Godot game with Godot Modloader support, edit the game in Godot, pick what changes you want made and export them in a resource pack (.pck), and then throw that thing into the /mods folder.

 ## Contributors
 If you'd like to submit contributions to the source code/game project (for bug fixes or feature completions), you can.
 It's not guaranteed that I'll approve them, but if they're good, I just might.
 And if you ever get mugged, I'll be there.
 Waiting.
 To defend you.
 Also, you will be credited if I merge from your pull.
+By submitting a contribution, you grant me the right to use, modify, distribute, and commercialize it as part of Mutagen without compensating you.

 ## Footnote
 Mutagen is a highly unfinished prototypical game.
 I am making it for fun.
 I am open to ideas and contributors, but more or less just for the sake of making a good game.
 It's code can read a bit unserious at times, and sometimes outright hacky.
 That is because I am focused more on getting systems to work than I am perfecting them.
 Of course, that doesn't excuse my habit of overengineering things ;)